marbl/canu/documentation/source/faq.rst

 -------------------------------------
     Canu will detect available resources and configure itself to run efficiently using those resources.
-It will request resources, for example, the number of compute threads to use, Based on the ``genomeSize`` being assembled.
+It will request resources, for example, the number of compute threads to use, Based on the genome size being assembled.
 It will fail to even start if it feels there are insufficient resources available.

     A typical bacterial genome can be assembled with 8GB memory in a few CPU hours - around an hour